AflahZul/advanced-data-engineering-snowflake/Notes.md

  **DevOps with Snowflake**
- Created by AflahZul, Date: 3rd December
+- {Created by AflahZul, Date: 3rd December}

 # 🚀 DevOps with Snowflake: DataOps Cheatsheet